IshaniNag/mental-health-journal/README.md

 A simple React + Material UI web app that helps you write journal entries and analyze your mental health using AI.

-🚧 Please note - This project is currently under development.
+🚧 Please note - This project is currently under development with only a sample UI present.

 ## 💡 Features